exercism/research_experiment_1/exercises/x86-64-assembly-1-a/README.md

 Your task is to determine if all characters in a string are alphabetic, i.e., either an uppercase letter, or a lowercase letter.

-Your job is to define a function with the signature `str_isalpha`, which takes a string, and returns a non-zero value if all characters in the string are alphabetic and there is at least one character, zero otherwise.
+Your job is to define a function with the signature `str_isalpha`, which takes a pointer to a null-terminated byte string, and returns a non-zero value if all characters in the string are alphabetic and there is at least one character, zero otherwise.

 For example: